Alexei Navalny: Russia's vociferous Putin critic

 Facing critics elsewhere

-Mr Navalny has had critics in the anti-Putin camp, not least for what some see as his flirtation with Russian nationalism.

-He has spoken at ultra-nationalist events, causing concern among liberals.
+Mr Navalny has spoken at ultra-nationalist events, causing concern among liberals.
 Russian nationalists, too, were wary of his links with the US after he spent a semester at Yale in 2010.

 But when the opposition elected its own leaders in October 2012, it was Alexei Navalny who won, ahead of veteran Putin critic and former chess champion Garry Kasparov, although it was on a small turnout of 81,801.

-The opposition has been weakened by Russia's annexation of Crimea from Ukraine and its support for pro-Russian separatists in eastern Ukraine.
+Russia's annexation of Crimea from Ukraine and its support for pro-Russian separatists in eastern Ukraine has been a problem for the anti-Putin opposition.
 Opinion polls suggest strong support for the intervention among Russians - the Kremlin denies fomenting the Ukraine conflict.

 Mr Navalny has been an advocate of sanctions against Putin allies.
 But one question that has regularly been posed about Mr Navalny is whether he commands any support beyond the population centres of Moscow and other cities.